Ada-Developers-Academy/ada-precourse-v2/intro-to-python/functions.md

 We are now going to work on the main `snowman` function (the function we will call when we want to play the game Snowman).
 This function is  similar to `guess_the_number`.

-The only check we have to do on the letter is check whether it's in the word or not.
+Right now, we only need to check whether the letter is in the word or not.
 To do that, we're going to use the Python keyword `in`.
 The syntax for `in` is `thing1 in thing2`.
 This expression evaluates to `True` if `thing2` contains `thing1`, and `False` otherwise.
 We can use it in a conditional expression as `if thing1 in thing2:`.

 Our requirements for the `snowman` function are:
 1. Use `get_letter_from_user` to get a letter
-1. Check if the letter is in `SNOWMAN_WORD`
+2. Check if the letter is in `SNOWMAN_WORD`
     - print "You guessed a letter that's in the word!" if the letter is in `SNOWMAN_WORD`.
     - print "The letter [whatever letter is guessed] is not in the word" if it's not in `SNOWMAN_WORD`.
-1. Return `True` if the letter is in `SNOWMAN_WORD`, otherwise return `False` if it's not in `SNOWMAN_WORD`.
+3. Return `True` if the letter is in `SNOWMAN_WORD`, otherwise return `False` if it's not in `SNOWMAN_WORD`.

 Use the outlined requirements above to write the `snowman` function in `snowman.py`.
 We should call the `snowman` function and execute the file to check that our logic is working as we expect it to.